rahulgadre/rahulgadre.github.io/content/blog/httpd_ansible.md

 ---
-title: A playbook to install httpd using Ansible.
+title: Using Ansible playbook to install httpd
 date: 2025-07-04T15:08:25.364Z
 type: page
 tags: ["AWS", "Linux", "Ansible"]
 description: This blog contains the steps to install httpd using Ansible playbook
 ---

-Once Ansible is up and running on the master node, one of the first playbooks you can write is to install httpd on a remote node.
+Once Ansible is up and running on the master node, one of the first playbooks that can be written is to install httpd on a remote node.
 Here are a few prerequisites before getting started.

 #### Prerequisites:

 - Ensure that a new instance is running with Python 3.8 installed.
-- Set up passwordless access between the Ansible master node and the remote server.- - Update the inventory file with the login credentials.
+- Set up passwordless access between the Ansible master node and the remote server.
+- Update the inventory file with the login credentials.

 #### Ansible Playbook: